C2SP/C2SP/XAES-256-GCM.md

 * Step 5 applies the CMAC PRF twice to the two single-block messages to derive the KDF output according to [NIST SP 800-38B, Section 6.2].

+## Alternatives

+The goal of this design is to provide an AES-based AEAD with safely randomizable nonces and solid multi-user security margins, as a robust abstraction that doesn't require users to reason about nonce or key sizes.
+There are many ways to achieve that goal.
+This document chooses a composition of standard building blocks, with an eye to FIPS 140 compliance.

+We could use HMAC or KMAC instead of CMAC, or HKDF instead of a [NIST SP 800-108r1] KDF, but that would introduce a dependency on a hash function, which we avoid with the current design.
+[NIST SP 800-108r1] recommends against CMAC "unless, for example, AES is the only primitive implemented in the platform or using CMAC has a resource benefit", which applies to us.
+It goes on to explain that the issue with CMAC is one of key control security, which we mitigate by limiting the CMAC input to a single block.

+We could simply apply the AES-256 encryption function to a concatenation of a counter and half the nonce, without the extra scaffolding necessary to call it "CMAC".
+That would save little complexity and resources, while missing out on the compliance advantages of complying with [NIST SP 800-108r1].

+Using AES-GCM with 128-bit nonces is possible, but does not do what users might
+expect: when the nonce is not 96 bits, instead of concatenating the nonce with a 32-bit counter, the nonce is hashed and used as the starting counter.
+This means that the AES-CTR collision probability becomes a function not only of the number of messages but also of their length.
+Mid-message AES-CTR collisions are harder to detect than nonce collisions, and they compromise the confidentiality only of colliding messages, instead of the authentication of all messages under the same key, but are still undesirable.
+Since the goal is providing a clean abstraction, we wish to avoid having to make users think about maximum message sizes while evaluating bounds.

+Users could use AES-GCM-SIV (specifically, AEAD_AES_256_GCM_SIV) from [RFC 8452].
+AES-GCM-SIV is more complex, less widely available, slightly less performant, and not FIPS 140 compliant, but has the advantage of being nonce-misuse resistant.
+Libraries that abstract away nonce generation by reading bytes from the OS CSPRNG can minimize the risk of nonce reuse with XAES-256-GCM on any properly functioning modern system.

+Note that AES-GCM-SIV still has 96-bit nonces, so no more than 2³² messages can be encrypted unless nonce reuse is tolerable.
+AES-GCM-SIV is resistant to nonce reuse in the sense that it only allows an attacker to detect identical messages if nonces are reused.
+If that is acceptable, the analysis for how many messages can be safely encrypted with random nonces [is complicated][RFC 8452, Section 9] and was amended multiple times.
+The specification provides bounds for *ciphertext indistinguishability* which is a somewhat overly strict goal for an AES-CTR-based scheme, as the distinguishing "attack" is just noticing that blocks don't repeat even after they would be expected to in a random stream, because AES is a PRP.
+NIST itself doesn't care about that for AES-GCM and provides bounds that exceed the single-key AES indistinguishability bounds.
+The result is a table that has to take into account the maximum message size, and that has worse bounds than AES-GCM for messages longer than 8GiB.
+Again, that's probably an artifact of the ciphertext indistinguishability goal, but it adds complexity and confusion for the adopter.
+(All this is what AES-GCM-SIV refers to when claiming better-than-birthday bounds.
+In that sense, XAES-256-GCM also achieves better-than-birthday bounds.)

+There are novel AEAD designs that reuse AES internals for performance and have our desired properties, such as [AEGIS].
+Again, they are not standard compliant and not as widely available.

+AES-256-GCM is desirable for its longer key, but is also unfortunately defined to run more rounds than AES-128-GCM, affecting performance.
+It would be nice to define a [reduced-round variant], but it would break standard compliance.

+AES-256-GCM counter-intuitively has less security margin than AES-128-GCM given the same number of rounds because of AES's poor key schedule.
+Since we are deriving keys, we could decide to rip out the AES key schedule and just derive round subkeys, resolving the issue and improving the cipher.
+That would obviously be non-standard, and would require us to use a hash-based key derivation.

 [NIST SP 800-38B]: https://csrc.nist.gov/publications/detail/sp/800-38b/final
 [NIST SP 800-38B, Section 6.1]: https://nvlpubs.nist.gov/nistpubs/SpecialPublications/NIST.SP.800-38B.pdf#%5B%7B%22num%22%3A30%2C%22gen%22%3A0%7D%2C%7B%22name%22%3A%22XYZ%22%7D%2C70%2C637%2C0%5D
 [NIST SP 800-38B, Section 6.2]: https://nvlpubs.nist.gov/nistpubs/SpecialPublications/NIST.SP.800-38B.pdf#%5B%7B%22num%22%3A30%2C%22gen%22%3A0%7D%2C%7B%22name%22%3A%22XYZ%22%7D%2C70%2C248%2C0%5D